JonJon2005/CoDXPTokenTracker/frontend/README.md

 This directory contains a minimal React application powered by Vite.
 It fetches XP token data from the backend server and displays the totals for each category.
-The app automatically refreshes token counts every 5 seconds.
+You can adjust the numbers with plus/minus controls and persist them with the **Save** button.
+The app automatically refreshes token counts every 5 seconds, but polling stops while you are editing so your in-progress changes are not overwritten.

 ## Development